Draaisiekte / Turning DiseaseWednesday, 20th March 2019

 How do Angora goats pick up the tapeworm?

 Dogs and Jackals are the final hosts for the tapeworm.
 Goats, sheep and humans are intermediate hosts.
-Dogs and Jackals defecate and shed tapeworm eggs into the environment.
+Dogs (in this case likely the pack of jackal hunting dogs) defecate and shed tapeworm eggs into the environment.
 The goat then picks up the eggs while grazing or drinking contaminated water.
-These oncospheres hatch in the intestine of the goat and bore through the wall of the intestine to be carried away in the bloodstream all over the body.
-Only those that settle in the brain or spinal cord will cause the symptoms of ‘draaisiekte’ ‘malkopsiekte’.
+These oncosphere hatch in the intestine of the goat and bore through the wall of the intestine to be carried away in the bloodstream all over the body.
+Only those that settle in the brain or spinal cord will cause the symtoms of ‘draaisiekte’ ‘malkopsiekte’.

-Why do goats show different neurological signs and not just ‘draaisiekte’?
+Why do goats show different neurological signs when infected?

-Clinical signs depend on where in the brain or spinal cord the cyst end up.
-Therefore turning ‘draaisiekte’, visual defects (blindness), nystagmus (flickering of eyes), abnormal gait, hyperaesthesia (oversensitivity to stimulation) and paraplegia (paralysis) are all different possibilities.
+Clinical signs depend on where in the brain or spinal cord the cyst.
+Therefore turning ‘draaisiekte’ visual defects (blindness), nystagmus (flickering of eyes), abnormal gait, hyperaesthesia (oversensitivity to stimulation) and paraplegia (paralysis) are all different possibilities.
 The coenurus grow slowly and take months to develop and place pressure on the neurological tissue.

 What to do on the farm to prevent the condition developing: